-When ordering a table, size is important!
-We recommended that you allow a minimum of 24″ per diner for casual dining, and 30″ for formal dining.
+When ordering a table, size is essential!
+We recommended that you allow a minimum of 24″ per diner for casual dining and 30″ for formal dining.
 This is for a square or rectangular table.

-EXAMPLE: To seat six comfortably (two diners on either size and one at each end), these dimensions would work: 2 (diners on long end) x 24″ (surface space/person) + 24″ (12″ on each end) equals 72″ or 6 ft. long
+EXAMPLE: To seat six comfortably (two diners on either side and one at each end), these dimensions would work: 2 (diners on the long end) x 24″ (surface space/person) + 24″ (12″ on each end) equals 72″ or 6 ft. long

-If you’re not sure what your space will allow, do as interior designers do and break out the painters blue tape and create a layout on your floor.
-It’s a good idea to use this same method to place other furniture you may want in the room that you don’t have yet.
+If you're not sure what your space will allow, do as interior designers do, break out the painter's blue tape, and create a layout on your floor.
+It's a good idea to use this same method to place other furniture you may want in the room that you don't have yet.
 You should also allow a minimum of 36″ between the edge of the table and wall or other furniture to allow your diners to push their chairs back from the table and leave the dining area.
 For wheelchairs, the allowance is 54″.

-The standard size of our tables vary from 36″ to 45″ wide.
-We don’t recommend tables over 45″ wide but as custom builders, we can customize all widths and lengths.
-Also for reference, our trestle tables have a 12″ overhang on either end while tables with aprons have a 2″ overhang all around.
-Standard height is 30″.
+The standard size of our tables varies from 36″ to 45″ wide.
+We don't recommend tables over 45″ wide, but we can customize all widths and lengths as custom builders.
+Also, for reference, our trestle tables have a 12″ overhang on either end while tables with aprons have a 2″ overhang all around.
+The standard height is 30″.
 Pub height (40″ to 42″) and island or counter heights (35″ to 36″) are available with many of our designs.

-Round tables and oval tables are a bit different and therefore we’ve created the following guidelines to help your decide the right size for your space.
+Round tables and oval tables are a bit different, and therefore, we've created the following guidelines to help you decide the right size for your space.

 36″ – 4 diners